 - MDE-LIO will approve or deny the request:

 - If the request is approved, the requester’s administrator will be required to sign and submit a separate approval form.

-- The requester will then be paired with a Support Team member who will provide support and guidance.
+- The requester will then be paired with a Support Team member.

 Benefits for School Districts and Administrators

-- Expenses related to staff turnover are decreased; this builds continuity related to teachers’ professional development and retention
+- Lower expenses related to staff turnover; this builds continuity related to teachers’ professional development and retention

 - Professional expertise increases as new VI professionals are guided to:

 - Locate educational resources and materials that are free to districts for eligible students

 - Learn about statewide family engagement activities and events